Javier Inés

 BIO

-Photographer.
-When he was a teenager, some friends gave him his first camera, a simple Werlisa Color, with which he took up photography to portray the world around him.
-For four years, he attended photography workshop courses at the Spectrum Canon Gallery in Zaragoza, where, in 1981, he held his first exhibition at the age of twenty-five.
+When he was a teenager some friends gave him his first camera, a simple Werlisa Color, with which he took up photography to portray his surroundings.
+For four years, he attended photography workshop courses at the Spectrum Canon Gallery in Zaragoza.
+In 1981, he held his first exhibition in Zaragoza, where he photographed many people in the performing arts – especially in the field of dance – and the world of entertainment in general.

-In 1985 he moved to Barcelona, where he was attracted by Barcelona’s nightlife and show business.
-He combined his profession as a photographer with that of a night waiter in fashionable bars, such as KGB or Distrito Distinto, an income that helped him to expand his photographic equipment.
-He set up a portrait studio in his home and began to take assignments for advertising agencies.
-He published in the main magazines of the time, such as Vivir en Barcelona, La Vanguardia Mujer, Primera Línea, and Ajoblanco, among others.
+In 1985, he moved to Barcelona, attracted by the nightlife and show business.
+He combined his profession as a photographer with that of a waiter in fashionable night bars, such as KGB or Distrito Distinto.

 Adquirir obra ↓